brendt/stitcher.io/src/content/blog/2020-06-09-survey-results.md

 <em class="center small">Relative type profile distribution, grouped by team size</em>

-As I expected, based from my discussions: profiles `D` and `E` are more present in smaller teams.
+As I expected, based on discussions: profiles `D` and `E` are more present in smaller teams.
+Yet I admit I expected that group to be larger again.

 Next I looked at project size.
 I asked participants to describe the size of an average project they work on: small, medium, large or extra large.